-Oak Mtn Mountain Top Loop Hike is a 6.3 mile loop trail located near Pelham, Alabama and is rated as moderate.
-The trail is primarily used for hiking and trail running and is accessible year-round.
+Oak Mountain Top Loop Hike is a 6.3 mile moderately trafficked loop trail located near Pelham, Alabama that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 A fun hike that leads to the top of Oak Mtn and into the foothills My son and I started the hike by following the Green Trail to where it intersects the the Red Trail, we followed the Red Trail Southwest to where the Red Trail reaches the Peavine Falls Road.
 We then bushwhacked South up to the Green Trail.
 We followed the Green Trail North back to the Red Trail.
 We followed Red Trail North until we reached the Yellow/White Connector.
 We took the connector until it reached the Yellow (Foothills) Trail.
 We followed the Yellow (Foothills) Trail until it met the Treetop Nature Trail.
 We continued on the Treetop Nature Trail until we reached the parking lot where we parked.
 My son and I really enjoyed this hike.
 The views from the top of the mountain are very nice and we also enjoyed seeing the small streams we saw along the hike.
 We hope that you will also enjoy taking this hike that follows the crest of one of the mountains in Oak Mtn State Park.